Handbook and Coursework

-Beyond the other courses listed in the Sociology Graduate Course Catalog.
-Beyond the courses listed in the catalog, faculty can also offer courses on specialized topics within each major area of concentration with the codes listed below:
+Information about our existing courses are available in the Sociology Graduate Course Catalog.
+Beyond the courses listed in the catalog, faculty can also offer courses on specialized topics within each major research area with the codes listed below:

 - SOCI 627 Seminar in Law, Deviance and Social Control